integreat-io/integreat/README.md

 *Not implemented yet:* To retrieve only new items, change the `retrieve` property to `updated`.
-In this case, the job will get the last retrieved timestamp from the source, and get all newer items with a `GET_MANY` action.
+In this case, the job will get the last retrieved timestamp from the source, and get only newer items.

 ### The expire job
 Not implemented yet.